 I went to graduate school at Ohio University in Athens, OH from 1998-2001 where I received my MFA in Ceramics.
 I moved to Massachusetts the summer after graduating to be an Artist-In-Residence at the Worcester Center for Crafts where I continue to teach adult community ceramics classes part-time.
 My studio is in our home northwest of Worcester where I live with my darlin’ hubby and our doxie Hannah, and do some summer gardening.

-I have exhibited my work internationally in juried and invitational exhibitions, as well as taught workshops around North America at craft centers and universities.
+I have been a full-time studio potter since 2003, exhibit my work internationally in juried and invitational exhibitions, and teach workshops nationally at craft centers and universities.
 My work is in numerous private and public collections including the Taipei County Yingee Ceramics Museum in Taipei, Taiwan, the Guldagergård Museum of International Ceramic Art in Skælskør, Denmark, and the Fort Wayne Museum of Art in Fort Wayne, IN, and the San Angelo Museum of Fine Arts in San Angelo, TX.